Appearance

 - Generic error messages

-- Neon PostgreSQL connection string
+- DigitalOcean Managed PostgreSQL connection string

 - Backups enabled on droplet